vsg-dev/vsgExamples/INSTALL.md

 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.7 or later.
 * [VulkanSceneGraphPrototype](https://github.com/vsg-dev/VulkanSceneGraphPrototype/) use master
-* Under macOS : [GLFW](https://www.glfw.org)  3.3 or later.
-The plan is to implement native Windowing support so this dependency will later be removed.
-The VSG has native Windows, Linux and Android windowing support so do not require GLFW.

 ### Optional Dependencies:
 * [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph/), currently any 3.x stable release should work fine.